cuongkane/blog/posts/2024/06/write_valuable_tests.md

 Tests in higher pyramid layers favor protection against regressions, while lower layers focus on execution speed.

-In modern system architectures, we have conditions that allow maximizing `fast feedback`:
+Nowadays, in modern system architectures, we have conditions that allow maximizing `fast feedback`:
-- The size of a micro-service is small
+- The size of a micro-service is small.
 - With docker orchestration technique (K8S, docker-compose), self-hosting some out-of-process dependencies (databases,cache storage,...) are cheaper and faster.

 Due to speed up in test execution, we should prefer writing integrations tests over unit tests and end-to-end to make our tests near as much as possible with the ideal test.